rednafi/hook-slinger/README.md

 However, there are a few factors that make it tricky to manage the life cycle of a webhook, such as:

-* Dealing with server failures on both the sending and the receiving end.
+* Dealing with system failures on both the sending and the receiving end.
 * Managing HTTP timeouts.
-* Retrying the requests gracefully without overloading the recipients.
+* Handling exceptions and retrying the requests without overwhelming the recipients.
 * Avoiding retry loop on the sending side.
-* Monitoring and providing scope for manual interventions.
+* Monitoring and providing scopes for manual interventions.
-* Scaling them quickly; either vertically or horizontally.
+* Scaling the system quickly; either vertically or horizontally.
 * Decoupling webhook management logic from your primary application logic.

 Properly dealing with these concerns can be cumbersome; especially when sending webhooks is just another small part of your application and you just want it to work without you having to deal with all the hairy details every time.
 Hook Slinger aims to alleviate this pain point.